-- 883. Disciplinary action will be taken against anyone who: - deliberately makes false or malicious allegations - makes disclosures for personal gain - makes a non-protected disclosure (see paragraph xxxx for a list of those disclosures which are protected) without exhausting the internal procedure - victimises anyone for raising a concern or making a disclosure under this policy - inappropriately deters anyone from making a legitimate disclosure. - 884.
-Such conduct will be treated as gross misconduct and may lead to dismissal. - 885.
+- 884. Disciplinary action will be taken against anyone who: - deliberately makes false or malicious allegations - makes disclosures for personal gain - makes a non-protected disclosure (see paragraph xxxx for a list of those disclosures which are protected) without first following the required internal procedures - victimises anyone for raising a concern or making a disclosure under this policy - inappropriately deters anyone from making a legitimate disclosure. - 885.
+Such conduct will be treated as gross misconduct and may lead to dismissal. - 886.
 Where, following investigation, a disclosure is substantiated, disciplinary action, in terms of the Disciplinary Procedures, may be taken against the person who is the subject of the disclosure.